*2020 New Student Orientation content will be updated in the spring/summer. You may review 2019 content on this page.*

 Thursday, September 12 to Wednesday, September 18, 2019

 SPOT provides an immersive, outdoor experience that takes place the week before New Student Orientation.
 It is designed to ease the transition of students to life at Stanford as well as foster Stanford identity, community, and personal growth through activity, self-reflection, and mentorship.
-SPOT is open to any first-year or transfer student who is not required to participate in ISO.
+SPOT is open to any first-year or transfer student who are not required to participate in ISO.
 Space is limited and admittance to SPOT is on a lottery basis; the window to apply for the lottery is 8:00 a.m.
 (PST) on June 18 through 11:59 p.m.
 (PST) on June 21.
-For more information, including registration instructions and financial aid, visit spot.stanford.edu or email email@example.com.
+For more information, including registration instructions and financial aid, visit spot.stanford.edu or email firstname.lastname@example.org.